C0nw0nk/Garrys-Mod-Family-Sharing/README.md

 The path to should look like this : `"/garrysmod/lua/autorun/familysharing.lua"`

+###### Alternative Install Location :
+If you don't want to use the directory above you can install this script as an addon in the following location.

+Install the addon to the `"/garrysmod/addons/"` folder.

+The path layout should look like this : `"/garrysmod/addons/familysharing/lua/autorun/familysharing.lua"`

 Configure the script and put your Steam Dev API Key : https://github.com/C0nw0nk/Garrys-Mod-Family-Sharing/blob/master/garrysmod/lua/autorun/familysharing.lua#L17

 ##### Optional :